Haris-09/Coronary-Heart-Disease-Prediction-Capstone-Project/README.md

 The task is to create a binary classification model to predict the risk of developing coronary heart disease in the next 10 years.
 Using the Azure ML SDK we will train the model using both AutoML and Hyperdrive.
 Finally we compare the models and deploy the best model as a webservice.
 In the case of Hyperdrive i uses logistic regression as a classification algorithm.

 The dataset contains 15 features that can be used for prediction.
-The remaining one last column "TenYearCHD" is label or output.
+The remaining one last column "TenYearCHD" is label or Output.

 | Variable | Description  |
 | :-----: | :-: |